daz4126/Nanny-State/README.md

 It stores all the data in one place and uses the power of the [µhtml](https://github.com/WebReflection/uhtml) library to automatically render the view when anything changes.

 If you know HTML, CSS, and JavaScript, then you'll be building blazingly fast web apps with a minimal amount of code in no time at all.
-And it's so small (less than 4kb minified and zipped!) that you won't even notice it's there!
+And it's so small (approx 3kb minified and zipped!) that you won't even notice it's there!

 **NANNY STATE** is: